Online VAT calculator can help you to add or remove value-added tax rates on your initial amount. No manual calculation needed.

 When you open the tool, you can see some input fields at the top of the page.
 So, firstly, you need to enter the Initial amount in first field.
 It can be VAT included or excluded.

 Second field is for VAT Rate.
-It is by default set to standard rate of 20%.
-You can change it as per your need.
+By default, it is set to the standard rate of 20%.
+You can change it if you want.

 Now, if you want to find amount added with VAT then click on "Add VAT" button.
 As a result, you will get final price with 20% VAT included.